Keyboard layout: Computer (terminal) keyboards

-Most modern keyboards basically conform to the layout specifications contained in parts 1, 2, and 5 of the international standard series ISO/IEC 9995.
+Many modern keyboards follow the layout specifications contained in parts 1, 2, and 5 of the international standard series ISO/IEC 9995.
 These specifications were first defined by the user group at AFNOR in 1984 working under the direction of Alain Souloumiac.
-Based on this work, a well-known ergonomic expert wrote a report which was adopted at the ISO Berlin meeting in 1985 and became the reference for keyboard layouts.
+Based on this work, an ergonomic expert wrote a report which was adopted at the ISO Berlin meeting in 1985 and became a reference for keyboard layouts.